Navaneetha-krishna/Navaneetha-krishna/README.md

 # 💫 About Me:
 I am a DevOps Engineer with expertise in CI/CD, Kubernetes, Docker, AWS, and infrastructure automation.
-I love building scalable, reliable, and secure cloud-native systems using modern DevOps tools and best practices.<br><br>🔧 Tech Stack:<br><br>Infrastructure as Code (IaC): Terraform, Ansible<br>CI/CD Pipelines: GitHub Actions, Jenkins, GitLab CI/CD<br>Containers & Orchestration: Docker, Kubernetes<br>Monitoring & Logging:  Grafana, Cloudwatch<br>Cloud Platforms: AWS | Azure
+I love building scalable, reliable, and secure cloud-native systems using modern DevOps tools and best practices.<br><br>

 ## 🌐 Socials: